 Posters for Schools Connect 2023 will be part of the online conference, happening virtually July 26–August 7, and will not be presented at the in-person event.

 Posters are a structured yet informal way to share your work, get visibility for ideas, and stimulate discussions with colleagues.
 Ideally, posters will highlight:

-Online posters at Schools Connect 2022 will include a one-page electronic poster that can be created in PowerPoint, Google Sheets, or other readily available software and saved as a PDF, as well as a 15-minute audio presentation that will be recorded in the conference platform.
-Online posters are available in the conference site for the duration of the event.
-At least one poster author must register for the online conference and participate by responding to comments and questions in the discussion board devoted to the poster.
-Unlike in-person Connect conferences, one individual is able to present multiple posters during the event.
+Online posters at Schools Connect 2023 will include a one-page electronic poster that can be created in PowerPoint, Google Sheets, or other readily available software and saved as a PDF, as well as a 15-minute audio presentation that will be recorded in the conference platform.
+Online posters are available in the online conference site for the duration of the event.
+At least one poster author must register and participate in the online conference by responding to comments and questions on the discussion board devoted to the poster.
+Unlike in-person conferences, one individual is able to present multiple posters during the event.
 You are welcome to submit more than one poster proposal and present more than one if accepted.